denis-fekete/icp_project/README.txt

 Implemented functions:
     - working collision system
+    - working automatic and manual robots
     - creating/deleting Obstacle/Robots (both types) and moving and
     changing their parameters
-    - manipulating simulation is only possible in the Paused state (except controlling ManualRobots)
+    - manipulating simulation is only possible in the Paused state (except controlling ManualRobots and zooming in/out)
     - loading and saving simulation state into XML files
+    - zooming into and out of the simulation

 Known limits/bugs:
     - Application exits with a segmentation fault on exit in Unix (tested only on WSLv2 in Windows), however, on Windows no such behavior is present
     - On other operating systems (not Windows), texts might be incorrectly displayed (moved in direction)
     - By default, no additional threads are used for calculation, all calculations are done on the main thread.
 Changing the number of threads can be done only once per program.
 This bug/issue was not fixed.
+    - Loaded input values are not controlled
+    - Robots placed under/on top of obstacles will not get unstuck (same for placing the robots outside world boundaries)

+Testing:
+    - no automatic tests are provided, however for testing the application as a whole or also for stress testing it is possible to use .xml files in examples/ which can be loaded into a simulator and played
+    - it is also possible to run build with "make time_log" which will build program with basic time logging (calculation time)

 The simplified class diagram is in doc directory (doc/icp_img6.drawio.svg) or in